tzhann103/Causal-Inference-Customer-Churn-Telco/README.md

 ## Repository Contents

 - `Causal_Impact_of_Contract_Type_on_Customer_Churn.ipynb` — Full analysis and code
-- `report/` — Final project report
+- `report/` — A detailed written report describing the causal framework, identification assumptions, diagnostics, and robustness checks
 - `slides/` — A concise presentation summarizing the business motivation, causal framework, and key results

 ---